- Current Tours

 • Items of a personal nature, such as passports and visas.
 Passports must be valid for 6 months beyond return date.

-• Passenger trip cancellation insurance (details sent with reservation form)
+• Passenger trip cancellation insurance (see below)

 • Gratuities for tour director and driver